oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

     ![The new schema connection is displayed.](./images/connected-schema.png " ")

+### **Step 4: Use SQL Developer to Query Tables in Query Service**

 12. Right-mouse click the **qs-project-schema** schema, and then select **Schema Browser** from the context menu.

     ![Select the Schema browser from the context menu.](./images/schema-browswer.png " ")

 13. A **qs-project-schema** tab is displayed.
 From the list of available schemas drop-down list, select the **MOVIESTREAM_DEMO** schema that is available with Query Service.
 The **Tables** option is selected by default in the second drop-down list.
-The list of tables in this schema are displayed.
+The tables in this schema are displayed.

     ![Select the Schema and table to view the tables in the selected schema.](./images/moviestream-demo-schema.png " ")